Fred Pestello: University of Dayton

-Saint Louis University presidency

-Since Pestello took office in 2014, SLU has invested in further construction around campus and negotiated an agreement with SSM Health which includes a $500,000,000 investment on the medical campus.
-After peacefully resolving a weeklong campus encampment known as "OccupySLU" that took place in the wake of the shooting of Michael Brown, Pestello's administration oversaw the implementation of the Clocktower Accords, an agreement made between Pestello and OccupySLU protesters to promote racial equity at SLU.
-During the COVID-19 pandemic, Pestello's administration faced a $20 million USD budget deficit and a $75 million USD loss during fiscal year 2020.
-To offset these financial difficulties, Pestello launched the "OneSLU" fundraising initiative.

-Le Moyne College presidency
+Le Moyne College

 Pestello was the first permanent lay leader of Le Moyne College, a Jesuit institution of higher education and the only comprehensive Catholic college in Central New York.
 As president, Dr. Pestello oversaw stewardship of a record donation to the college: a $50 million bequest from the McDevitt family.
 He also directed physical improvements on the campus, including renovation of an abandoned building in order to house a bookstore open to the community, and construction of the Coyne Science Center.
 Pestello implemented changes that increased enrollment, and led two fund-raising campaigns.